Systems: Win 10, Office 365, Microsoft Teams, LeanIX, SharePoint.

 Systems: Win 7, Office 2010, Microsoft Project 2010, Beta UX, TOPAS, Avaloq.

-As part of the first-generation outsourcing transition, I supported the client in establishing effective provider management.
+During the first-generation outsourcing transition, I provided the client with comprehensive support in establishing effective provider management.
 This included developing relevant policies and defining and implementing ITIL processes according to the latest standards.
-I was also responsible for leading the project to migrate the existing archive and document management system from TOPAS to Beta UX (Beta Systems), with a strong focus on seamless data migration and adjusting to the new system requirements.
-At the same time, I led the project to systematically decommission and remove hardware from the data center to ensure a smooth transition to the new IT infrastructure.
+I was also responsible for leading the project to migrate the existing archive and document management system from TOPAS to Beta UX (Beta Systems), with a focus on seamless data migration and adapting to the new system requirements.
+At the same time, I led the project to gradually decommission and remove hardware from the data center to ensure a smooth transition to the new IT infrastructure.

 Systems: Win 7, Office 2010, Assyst.

-Optimized the escalation process according to ITIL v3, including setting up an escalation tool.
-At the same time, performed a gap analysis and evaluation of the service desk.
+Optimized the escalation process according to ITIL v3, including building an escalation tool.
+At the same time, conducted a gap analysis and evaluation of the Service Desk.

 Systems: Win 7, Office 2007.

-In this project, I was responsible for accurately capturing service requirements as part of a tender for an IT service.
-My tasks included defining the IT services, creating detailed technical specifications and SLAs (service specifications), and fully documenting the relevant processes.
+In this project, I was responsible for accurately capturing service requirements during the tender for an IT service.
+My tasks included defining the IT services, creating detailed technical specifications and SLAs (service specifications), and thoroughly documenting the relevant processes.
 A major challenge was the outdated and insufficiently detailed service documentation.
-To close these gaps, I conducted detailed interviews with the current service providers and relevant stakeholders to develop a legally sound and comprehensive service description.
-The following documents were created:
+To address these gaps, I conducted detailed interviews with the existing service providers and relevant stakeholders to develop a legally sound and comprehensive service description.
+The following documents were produced:

-In my role, I was primarily responsible for building a local service desk according to ITIL v3, with the goal of later integrating it into a global service desk.
-A key challenge was harmonizing the different IT management processes spread across several of the client's ITSM tools into a unified standard process.
-In this context, the introduction of ServiceNow as the central ITSM platform was advanced.
+In my role, I was mainly responsible for setting up a local service desk based on ITIL v3, with the goal of later integrating it into a global service desk.
+One key challenge was harmonizing the different IT management processes that were spread across several customer ITSM tools into a unified standard process.
+As part of this, I drove the introduction of ServiceNow as the central ITSM platform.
 My tasks included fully preparing the ITSM processes for implementation, including defining service levels (SLs) and other critical parameters.
 This groundwork served as the basis for the central international team that carried out the configuration and implementation in ServiceNow.

 Systems: Win XP, Office 2007, Visio 2007, Assyst.

-In my role as project manager I was responsible for integrating and further developing a service desk team of eight employees into a powerful and efficient support unit.
-This included fully customizing the ITSM tool "Assyst" to the company infrastructure after migration, reviewing and optimizing existing services, and creating and improving documentation processes.
-A special focus was on training employees in systematically creating documentation and optimizing daily workflows.
-My tasks included conducting a comprehensive as-is analysis, leading strategic staff discussions, and optimizing the team's internal processes and workflows.
-In addition, I was responsible for consulting on and fine-tuning the ITSM tool.
-Implementing ITIL v3, handling SLAs and OLAs, as well as process optimization and escalation management, were central parts of the project.
-Furthermore, I handled 1st and 2nd level support requests, especially in the areas of e-banking, clearing, credit card blocking, and activating or blocking ATMs, as well as password resets.
-These measures helped significantly boost the team's performance, streamline workflows, and adapt services to the growing needs of the company and its customers.
+As Project Manager, I was responsible for integrating and advancing a Service Desk team of 8 employees into a high-performing and efficient support unit.
+This included fully customizing the ITSM tool "Assyst" to the company's infrastructure after migration, reviewing and optimizing existing services, and creating and improving documentation processes.
+My focus was on training staff in systematically creating documentation and optimizing daily workflows.
+My tasks included conducting a comprehensive as-is analysis, leading strategic personnel discussions, and optimizing the team's internal processes and workflows.
+I was also responsible for consulting on and fine-tuning the ITSM tool.
+Introducing ITIL v3, handling SLAs and OLAs, process optimization, and escalation management were core parts of the project.
+Additionally, I handled 1st- and 2nd-level support requests, especially in eBanking, clearing, credit card blocking, ATM activation and blocking, as well as password resets.
+These measures significantly boosted the team's performance, optimized workflows, and aligned services with the company's and customers' growing demands.

 Systems: Win 7, Office 2010, Visio 2007, Altiris SVS.

-In my role, I was responsible for planning, implementing, and monitoring the deployment of over 4,500 clients, including creating and implementing the necessary processes for the unit.
-This included coordinating the team and maintaining close communication with other project levels and service providers at various locations.
-A key part of my tasks was monitoring the deployment process, as well as proactively analyzing and fixing errors.
-My responsibilities also included drafting and overseeing the entire release and deployment process, including coordinating and collaborating with specialist departments for deployment, rollout, and poster posting.
+In my role, I was responsible for planning, executing, and monitoring the deployment for over 4,500 clients, including creating and implementing the necessary processes for the unit.
+This involved coordinating the team and closely communicating with other project levels and service providers at various locations.
+A key part of my tasks was monitoring the deployment process and proactively analyzing and resolving errors.
+My responsibilities also included developing and overseeing the entire release and deployment process, including aligning and collaborating with specialist departments for deployment, rollout, and packaging.
 I was the central interface between these departments and ensured smooth implementation.
-Daily reports to project management, adhering to the schedule, and escalation management also fell under my responsibilities.
+Daily reports to project management, meeting deadlines, and escalation management were also part of my duties.
 Additionally, I was responsible for creating and maintaining relevant documentation and developing solutions in collaboration with cross-departmental teams.
-Using the Altiris application for monitoring and deployment helped me efficiently manage operations and handle any incidents that arose quickly and accurately.
+Using the Altiris application for monitoring and deployment helped me manage operations efficiently and handle incidents quickly and accurately.

 Systems: Win XP, Office 2010, HP Service Desk, SAM Jupiter.

-In my role, I took over responsibility and coordination of the service desk, which consisted of a team of seven employees.
-My tasks included developing and optimizing processes and workflows for the service desk, as well as for cross-departmental units at various locations.
-A key component was creating and implementing authorization concepts and performing incident and escalation management.
+In my role, I took on responsibility and coordination of the Service Desk, which consisted of a team of seven employees.
+My tasks included developing and optimizing processes and workflows for the Service Desk and cross-departmental units at various locations.
+A key part was creating and implementing authorization concepts and performing incident and escalation management.
 I was responsible for resource planning, onboarding new employees, and planning and conducting meetings.
-In addition, my team supported 1st and 2nd level support as well as field service via the HP Service Desk.
-The field service especially involved support for clients and printers, as well as managing user accounts and access rights for test environments.
-As part of the project work to merge Commerzbank and Dresdner Bank, I coordinated collaboration with various specialist departments and was responsible for daily reporting to project management.
-Other tasks included handling escalations, developing solutions with cross-departmental teams, and implementing ITIL v3 practices.
+Additionally, my team supported 1st- and 2nd-level support and field service via the HP Service Desk.
+The field service especially included support of clients and printers as well as managing user accounts and access rights for test environments.
+As part of the project work for merging Commerzbank and Dresdner Bank, I coordinated collaboration with various specialist departments and was responsible for daily reporting to project management.
+Other tasks included handling escalations, developing solutions with cross-departmental teams, and implementing ITIL V3 practices.

 Systems: MS Vista, Office 2007, HP Service Desk 4.5, HP Quality Center; Midas, HP OVO.

 In my role, I was primarily responsible for administering the ITSM tool HP Service Desk 4.5.
 This required close collaboration with service and incident management to ensure workgroups, quick tickets, and user accounts were created and managed efficiently.
-I was also responsible for recording and monitoring SLs, analyzing error messages, and controlling ticket processes.
-In addition to tool administration, I monitored in-house applications using monitoring tools like Midas and HP Open View and coordinated ticket escalation to the appropriate support units in case of disruptions.
+I was also in charge of entering and monitoring SLs, analyzing error messages, and controlling ticket processes.
+In addition to tool administration, I monitored in-house applications using monitoring tools like Midas and HP Open View and coordinated the routing of tickets to the appropriate support units during disruptions.
 After completing changes, I created entries in the CMDB and the internal wiki to ensure transparency and traceability.
-Furthermore, I analyzed and optimized processes together with service management according to ITIL v3 standards and oversaw the application alerting processes.
-I supported the developers as part of application support and additionally administered the HP Quality Center, including creating and maintaining user accounts.
+I also analyzed and optimized processes together with service management according to ITIL v3 standards and oversaw the applications’ alerting processes.
+I supported developers in application support and additionally managed the HP Quality Center, including creating and maintaining user accounts.

 Systems: MS Vista, Office 2007, HP Service Desk 4.5, Altiris.

-In my role, I was responsible for designing and carrying out a project to reduce LAN connections, which went hand in hand with the switch to Altiris software distribution.
-This included full project management, from software analysis (as-is/to-be status and license audit) to timely coordination and support of users during the hardware rollout.
-The hardware was handed over to 80 users, with appropriate instruction and support in 1st/2nd level and field service support.
-As part of the project, I managed the backup system IBM TS2900 Tape Autoloader, handled software management and distribution via Altiris, and processed incident and request tickets through HP Service Desk 4.5.
-I was also responsible for user management via Active Directory and user administration in SAP, including setting passwords, assigning roles, mapping printers, and managing user types.
+In my role, I was responsible for designing and executing a project to reduce LAN connects, which went hand in hand with the switch to Altiris software distribution.
+This included full project management, from software analysis (as-is/to-be state and license check) to timely coordination and user support during the hardware rollout.
+The hardware was handed over to 80 users with appropriate instruction and support in 1st/2nd-level and field service support.
+As part of the project, I managed the IBM TS2900 Tape Autoloader backup system, handled software deployment and assignment via Altiris, and processed incident and request tickets via HP Service Desk 4.5.
+I was also responsible for user management through Active Directory as well as user administration in SAP, including password assignment, role mapping, printer assignment, and management of user types.

 Systems: MS Vista, Office 2007, Spider, Active Directory, NetIQ.

-In my role I was responsible for project management and quality control during the rollout of 250 clients.
-My tasks included full support of a user helpdesk for 800 users and managing and supporting the server environment, including both software and hardware components.
-In addition, I handled software management and assignment using Spider and took care of user management via Active Directory and NetIQ.
-Handling incident and request tickets was done using Remedy User Version 7.0.
+In my role, I was responsible for project management and quality control during the rollout of 250 clients.
+My tasks included comprehensive support of a user helpdesk for 800 users, as well as the management and support of the server environment, covering both software and hardware components.
+I also handled software management and assignment with Spider and managed user accounts with Active Directory and NetIQ.
+Incident and request tickets were processed using Remedy User Version 7.0.

 In my role as a User Helpdesk Supporter for 1st/2nd level and field service support, I was responsible for comprehensive support of about 250 users.
-My tasks included administering user management via Active Directory, installing and configuring VPN connections, and training users on how to use them.
-I also managed software assignment through the LiveState Delivery 6.0 Command Center and provided support both on-site and via pcAnywhere.
-Another part of my role was updating patch field documentation.
-I also supported software developers from Poland, ensuring smooth assistance and coordination.
+My tasks included administering user management through Active Directory, installing and configuring VPN connections, and training users in how to use them.
+I also oversaw software distribution through the LiveState Delivery 6.0 Command Center and provided support both on-site and via pcAnywhere.
+Another aspect of my role was updating the patch field documentation.
+Additionally, I supported software developers from Poland and ensured smooth assistance and coordination.

 Systems: MS Vista, Office 2007, helpLINE.

-In my role as a coordinator for 1st and 2nd level support, I was responsible for full support of 1,000 helpdesk users.
-My tasks included software assignment and remote control using Empirum PRO, as well as user management with Active Directory.
-I also managed user profiles in the SAP system, including password assignment, maintenance and main role allocation, printer setup, and assigning user types.
-In addition, I was in charge of creating and processing tickets via helpLINE.
+In my role as a coordinator for 1st and 2nd level support, I was responsible for comprehensive support of 1,000 helpdesk users.
+My tasks included assigning software and remote control using Empirum PRO, as well as user management through Active Directory.
+I also managed user profiles in the SAP system, including password assignment, maintenance and assignment of main roles, printer mapping, and user type assignment.
+In addition, I was responsible for creating and processing tickets using helpLINE.

-Support for about 2500 users on-site at the mentioned clients.
+On-site support for about 2,500 users at the listed clients.

-My portfolio includes successfully carrying out consulting projects in transformation, service outsourcing, provider management, and IT service management across various industries.
-These include especially finance and insurance, the healthcare sector (mainly health insurers), and the industrial sector.
-In the finance/insurance sector, my expertise is in implementing regulatory requirements according to MaRisk, BAIT, KAIT, VAIT, and DORA.
-I have specifically expanded this expertise through further education at the Frankfurt School of Finance & Management.
+My portfolio includes the successful execution of consulting projects in the areas of transformation, service outsourcing, provider management and IT service management across various industries.
+These include the financial and insurance sector, the healthcare sector (especially health insurance companies) and the industrial sector.
+In the financial/insurance sector, my expertise lies in the implementation of regulatory requirements according to MaRisk, BAIT, KAIT, VAIT and DORA.
+I have further enhanced this expertise through additional training at the Frankfurt School of Finance & Management.

-Thanks to my solid knowledge from over 20 years of experience in various projects, I can analyze complex situations and provide effective solutions for the client.
-I apply proven methods such as best practices, PRINCE2, and ITIL.
+Thanks to my solid knowledge from over 20 years of experience in various projects, I am able to analyze complex situations and provide effective solutions for the client.
+I apply proven methods such as best practices, PRINCE2 and ITIL.

-Comprehensive practical knowledge in personnel leadership.
-Teamwork, resilience, and reliability complete my profile.
+Extensive practical knowledge in team leadership.
+Teamwork, resilience and reliability complete my profile.

 Discover other experts with similar qualifications and experience